jnozzi/cocoadev.com/markdown/GetIPAddress.md

 ----

 Not all computers have their own WAN address, do they?
-I.e. if you're using a gateway server, won't the WAN address of all computers it's routing traffic to be the same as its own WAN address? -- General/RobRix
+I.e. if you're using a gateway server, won't the WAN address of all computers it's routing traffic to be the same as its own WAN address? -- RobRix

 ----